 Also available on this site is a video news release on the making of the public service announcement, starring Virender Sehwag, which is available for free editorial use.
 Pictures, for editorial use, of Kumar Sangakkara filming the public service announcement, along with pictures of him taking part in previous community interactions to support the partnership, can also be downloaded off this site.

-The ICC and UNAIDS came together in 2003 under the slogan ‘Run out AIDS’ to address the impact AIDS was having on young people in cricket playing countries.
+About the partnership The ICC and UNAIDS came together in 2003 under the slogan ‘Run out AIDS’ to address the impact AIDS was having on young people in cricket playing countries.
 Numerous awareness raising initiatives were implemented through this alliance with the aim to increase the level of understanding and education about HIV and AIDS, and materials such as the Cricket HIV and AIDS Curriculum are used to reach young cricketers in and out of school.
 In the run up to the ICC Cricket World Cup 2007 in the Caribbean, UNICEF joined the historic partnership and it was agreed to work together under the banner of the ‘Unite for Children, Unite for AIDS’ global campaign around the 2007 event.
 At this tournament, the partnership also worked with the Global Media AIDS Initiative.
 Building on the history and experience, the partners agreed in 2009 to continue the global partnership under the banner of “Think Wise”.